eficode-academy/github-actions-katas/labs/storing-artifacts.md

       - name: Run unit tests
         run: ./ci/unit-test-app.sh
 ```
-❓Why do we still check out the code? ❓

-The test runner script (ci/unit-test-app.sh) and other configuration files are part of the repository, so we still need access to them.
-The key is that we're running the tests against the downloaded artifact, ensuring we test what was actually built.

 Finally, let's fix the `Linting` job.
 Linting only needs the source code; it doesn't depend on the build at all.
 We can make it run in parallel to save time.